-Does foam rolling at different speeds produce different effects?
+Does foam rolling at different speeds produce different results?

 Foam rolling is a technique that involves pressing and rolling your muscles under the weight of a lightweight, cylindrical tool.
 It's a self-driven kind of massage, meant for the myofascia, the layers of connective tissue wrapping muscles.
 It's also meant to be done alone, without the hands of a professional masseuse.
 Its use is spreading, gaining ground among athletes and trainers.
 The reasons are simple: foam rollers are less costly, and more readily available than the skilled hands of a therapist.
 Athletes in particular rely on them heavily, looking to quicken their recovery, to return their muscles to their full reach and readiness.
 Recent findings show that foam rolling does indeed provide the body with more flexibility and freedom of movement, though these benefits last only briefly [1-3].